After the response I received from my blog post on Booking.com, I wanted to put together a post on how to get the most from your listing on Expedia.

 Advanced option: With Expedia, you can upload a virtual tour/360 imagery.
 To take advantage of this option, you need to email email@example.com.

-To help save you more time, I have included below what they will request back from you.
+I have included below what they will request back from you to help save you more time:

-“To submit virtual tours, merely attach the files in an email to this address.
-To fully process your images, we require that they meet our format standards.
+“To submit virtual tours, merely attach the files in an email to this address and to fully process your images, we require that they meet our format standards.
 Additionally, we need the full name of the company you worked with to have your virtual tours produced.

 Please note that your virtual tours must meet the following format requirements: